meteatamel/knative-tutorial/docs/brokertrigger.md

 This model works but it's hard to maintain multiple Channels and Subscriptions.
 It also does not have the concept for filtering, so Services have to filter all messages themselves.

 A simpler model to work with is Broker and Trigger.
 Broker combines channel, reply, and filter functionality into a single resource.
 Trigger provides declarative filtering of all events.
-Replies are sent back into the Broker and filtered again.

 In the Broker and Trigger model, the [Complex Delivery with reply](complexdeliverywithreply.md) example can be done as follows:

 ![Broker and Trigger Delivery](./images/broker-trigger-delivery.png)

+In this example, only Service2 sends a reply but any Service can reply back.
+Replies are sent back into the Broker and filtered again.

 ## Broker